 Bitcoin (BTC) Core Characteristics

-Bitcoin operates on a peer-to-peer network without any central governing body.
+Decentralization: Bitcoin runs on a distributed network of thousands of nodes worldwide.
 No single entity controls the network, making it resistant to censorship and government interference.
-Transactions are verified by network nodes through cryptography and recorded on a distributed ledger.
+All transactions are validated by network participants through consensus mechanisms.

-Bitcoin has a fixed maximum supply of 21 million coins, making it a deflationary asset.
-This scarcity is programmed into the protocol and cannot be changed, which contrasts sharply with traditional fiat currencies that can be printed indefinitely by central banks.
+Limited Supply: Bitcoin has a fixed maximum supply of 21 million coins.
+This scarcity is programmed into the protocol, with new bitcoins created through mining rewards that halve approximately every four years.
+This deflationary model contrasts with traditional fiat currencies that can be printed infinitely.

-All Bitcoin transactions are recorded on a public blockchain, a transparent and immutable ledger.
-Each block contains a group of transactions and is cryptographically linked to the previous block, creating an unchangeable chain of records that anyone can verify.
+Blockchain Technology: All Bitcoin transactions are recorded on a public, immutable ledger called the blockchain.
+Each block contains transaction data and is cryptographically linked to previous blocks, creating an unchangeable historical record.

 Verteilung und Zuteilung von Bitcoin (BTC)